-The handful of countries still welcoming US tourists
+Find out which countries are welcoming US tourists back

 St. Barts

 The island of St. Barts reopened to international travelers in late June.
-As of July 10 visitors are required to show a negative Covid-19 PCR test result, taken within 72 hours of arrival.
+Visitors are required to show a negative Covid-19 PCR test result, taken within 72 hours of arrival.
 Those staying longer than a week will need to pay about $150 for an additional test on their eighth day.

-Currently, travelers can get to St. Barts via Antigua and San Juan, Puerto Rico.
-Both airports require the same documentation: a negative Covid-19 PCR test result, taken within 72 hours of arrival.

 St. Lucia

-Pigeon Beach in St. Lucia.
+Pigeon Beach in St. Lucia awaits if you meet the requirements.

 DANIEL SLIM/AFP via Getty Images

-Those traveling to St. Lucia from the United States are required to provide a negative result from a Covid-19 PCR test, taken within seven days of travel.
-Visitors must also complete a Pre-Arrival Registration form -- and travel with a printed, completed form.
+US citizens traveling to St. Lucia must provide a negative Covid-19 PCR test, taken within seven days of arrival.
+Visitors must also complete a travel registration form arrive with a printed copy.

-Visitors must have confirmed reservations at a Covid-certified property (currently there are seven) for the duration of their trip.
-And tourists must stay where they have registered, unless the hotel has coordinated an approved excursion.
+Visitors must have confirmed reservations at a Covid-certified property for the duration of their trip.
+And tourists must stay where they have registered unless the hotel has set up an approved excursion.

 St. Vincent and the Grenadines

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on October 16.
-UPDATE: Visitors to these sun-kissed islands must request an online health visa before travel.
-You must then upload and later present a negative Covid-19 RT-PCR test result no more than five days before travel.